reaccionpy/priorizador/README.md

 `docker-compose build`
 `docker-compose up -d`

-For production deployment you should change the localhost and port 8080 with your port and servername in the srv/App.js file and int the nginx_config files.
+For production deployment you should change the localhost and port 8080 with your port and servername int the nginx_config files.